ronjkarr/ds_fileupload/ds_fileupload/README.txt

 The success of the installation can be checked by bringing up a Windows Command prompt and typing "dotnet --version".

-2. Unzip the file "PublishOutput.zip" into a local directory.
+2. Unzip the file "ds_fileupload.zip" into a local directory.

-3. Edit the file "appsettings.json" in the PublishOutput directory.
+3. Edit the file "appsettings.json" in the ds_fileupload directory.
 Replace the four values in the "AWSCreds" section with the values associated with the targeted AWS S3 service.

-4. Bring up a command prompt window and "cd C:\{path}\PublishOutput", where "path" is the folder path containing the PublishOutput directory.
+4. Bring up a command prompt window and "cd C:\{path}\ds_fileupload", where "path" is the folder path containing the ds_fileupload directory.

 5. Start the app by typing "dotnet ds_fileupload.dll".
 The app can be quickly tested using curl or Google's Postman.
 The base URL will most likely be "http://localhost:5000".
 For